MikaNieminen/wso2am-demo/README.md

 * Google Analytics for tracking statistics in addition to BAM
 * Java Service which is exposed to consumer as an API using AM
 * Java Client for invoking API

+# Requirements
+You need to have the following software installed in your system:
+* JAVA
+* Docker
+* VirtualBox (Mac & Windows only, not needed for Linux)

+Before going through the quickstart below, make sure you've installed Docker as per the installation instructions at http://docs.docker.com/engine/installation/

 # Quickstart

 1. Build docker image from Java service.
 This will build an image named as tapantim/demo-service.